emrygun/chip8-interpreter-debugger/README.md

 * [Technical Reference and Contact](#technical-reference-and-contact)

 ## General info
-A basic CHIP-8 Interpreter with debugger.
+A basic CHIP-8 Interpreter CLI with debugger.
 Interpreter's gui is powered by ncurses.
 Developed just for fun.<br/>

 ## Notes
 Keep in mind: